twiden/vertex-monitoring/android/README.md

 # Monitoring with Vertx.io

-This is an Android Studio project.
+The app folder is an Android Studio project.
 It is easiest to open and run it from Android Studio.

 I've never written an android app before so it is on a learners level of quality.
 But it is a working frontend.